appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/proxy-configuration.md

 sudo ./helper-tools/no-proxy.sh ${YOUR_PROJECT}
 ```

-- For example if your project name is "spacetech", you should run the command like below.
+For example if your project name is "spacetech", you should run the command like below.

 ```bash
 sudo ./helper-tools/no-proxy.sh spacetech
 ```

 :::caution
-You should run the script from the parent directory of the `no-proxy.sh` script.
+You must run the script from the parent directory of the `no-proxy.sh` script.

 Be aware that if you run the script like `./no-proxy spacetech`, it will fail.
 :::